-NRL Betting - NRL Money Back if your team score 18 points and lose for round 1 and 2*
+NRL Betting - NRL Money Back if your team is leading any time in the last 20 minutes and lose*

 The National Rugby League (NRL) is the elite competition for professional Rugby League Football Clubs in Australasia.
 Sixteen sides battle it out in the Telstra Premiership each year from Autumn until Spring.
 This Trans-Tasman League includes 16 teams from across Australia’s eastern seaboard and one New Zealand club.
 The ultimate prize, is the NRL Grand Final at the end of the home and away season, plus the NRL Finals.